smnorris/fiss_salmon_gradient_extract/README.md

 For salmon habitat working group, extract FWA stream gradients:

-- at FISS sample sites
+- at FISS sample sites (for comparison of FWA gradients to field measured gradients)
-- at FISS observations (salmon and steelhead)
+- at FISS salmon/steelhead observations
-- downstream of FISS observations (salmon and steelhead)
+- downstream of FISS salmon/steelhead observations

 ## Requirements